knu2xs/demographic-modeling/docsrc/source/modeling.rst

 .. autoclass:: modeling.Country
    :members:

-ModelingAccessor (`mdl`) Pandas DataFrame Accessor
+ModelingAccessor (`mdl`)
 ----------------------------------------------------------

 Besides the Country object, the DemographicModeling object, a Pandas DataFrame Accessor, likely is going to be one of the most often used objects in this package.
-The DemograhpicModeling object rarely, if ever, is created directly.
-Rather, it is accessed as a property of a Spatially Enabled DataFrame
+The ModelingAccessor object rarely, if ever, is created directly.
+Rather, it is accessed as a property of a Spatially Enabled DataFrame.

 .. code-block:: python